 LeechHerb's Mylar Mohair Leech

-Herb's Mylar Mohair Leech, originated by Herb Patterson, is an incredible stillwater fly pattern that combines mohair yarn wrapped around mylar to create subtle flash that fish find irresistible.
-This classic pattern from the early days of Fly Fish Food has proven deadly across various stillwater environments and species.
+Herb's Mylar Mohair Leech, originated by Herb Patterson, is a remarkable stillwater fly pattern that combines mohair yarn wrapped around mylar to create subtle flash that fish find irresistible.
+This classic pattern from the early days of Fly Fish Food has proven effective across various stillwater environments and species.

 Year Round